-- be mature and highly qualified but looking for a change in their career path; - be returning to study after a long break and require additional academic support; - be working full-time and taking the course as it is linked to their employment; - not have any formal academic qualifications but have relevant vocational experience; - not have achieved the grades needed to enrol in their choice of degree course and be looking for progression opportunities; - have missed the opportunity to study at higher education level in the past.
+- 15.1 As with any course, FDs will attract a wide range of students with a variety of backgrounds and qualifications.
+Experience gained from delivering FD courses suggests that there are a number of considerations that should be given when developing new FDs.
+For example, students may: - a. be mature and highly qualified but looking for a change in their career path; - b. be returning to study after a long break and require additional academic support; - c. be working full-time and taking the course as it is linked to their employment; - d. not have any formal academic qualifications but have relevant vocational experience; - e. not have achieved the grades needed to enrol in their choice of degree course and be looking for progression opportunities; - f. have missed the opportunity to study at higher education level in the past.